 Expect the bank to demand you purchase your foreclosure property “as-is.”
 Expect it will want to use its own title company or real estate attorney.
 And you’ll need to provide proof of funds and/or a mortgage pre-approval letter with your offer.

-You can try playing hardball if a property has been on the market for (say) 30+ days.
+You can try playing hardball if a property has been on the market for, say, 30+ days.
 But if a foreclosed house doesn’t sell fast, it’s probably for good reason.

-Get a home inspection
+3. Get a home inspection

 Always get a home inspection before making an offer.
 When you buy a foreclosure, you’re taking the property “as is.”
 Also, always make your offer contingent on satisfactory results from the inspection.

 Working with the home inspector and/or a local contractor, develop a repair estimate.
 Then use that figure to help formulate an offer that is both realistic and competitive.

 However, these relaxed financial standards are offset by strict eligibility guidelines.
 The house must be a primary residence, and renovations can’t include anything the FHA deems a “luxury.”

 Although foreclosed homes are not as abundant or inexpensive as they once were, good deals can still be found.
 You simply need to know where to look — or hire someone who does.

 Just be prepared to strike the moment you uncover a real bargain.